charliechen179/Dynamics-CRM-MultiLingual-Lookup/README.md

 **Note:**

 "|" character is used for concatenating language specific labels.
-Do not use the "|" characters in the text.
+Do not use the "|" characters in the Primary Fields labels.